cdslabamotong/social_inverse/README.md

 # Social-Inverse

+**Social-Inverse: Inverse Decision-making of Social Contagion Management with Task Migrations, NeurIPS 2022**

 Code for USCO-Solver.

-**Social-Inverse: Inverse Decision-making of Social Contagion Management with Task Migrations, NeurIPS 2022**
+Please download data and pretrain models at https://udel.edu/~amotong/dataset/social_inverse/

 The one-slack cutting plane algorithm is implemented based on Pystruct.